wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

         *   (iii) the witness is liable to prosecution for an offence, or is being prosecuted for an offence, in New Zealand; or

-        *   (iv) the witness is liable to the imposition of a civil penalty in civil proceedings in New Zealand, not being proceedings for a pecuniary penalty under the [Commerce Act 1986][365]; or
+        *   (iv) the witness is liable to the imposition of a civil penalty in civil proceedings in New Zealand, not being proceedings for a pecuniary penalty under the [Commerce Act 1986][373]; or

     *   (b) the witness is subject to a restriction on his or her movements, imposed by law or by order of a court, that would prevent the witness complying with the subpoena.

-    (3) Without limiting subsection (1), the High Court may set the subpoena aside if it is satisfied that---
+    (3) Without limiting subsection (1), the relevant court may set the subpoena aside if it is satisfied that---

     *   (a) the evidence of the witness could be obtained satisfactorily without significantly greater expense by other means; or